richardjpope/bicycle-barometer/README.md

+## Introduction

+The bicycle barometer takes data about the weather, the status of tube lines and stations and displays a value on a dial.
+[More info and a video here](http://blog.oftcc.net/post/39219681688/the-bicycle-barometer-takes-data-about-the).

+Note: this code is very scrappy, but I'm releaseing it early as there has been lots of interest.
+There is a long todo list on the github issue tracker for this repo, feel free to fork and get involved.

 The bicycle barometer consists of two parts:

 1. A web app that does the hard work of looking up the weather and tube status, and reduces them down to a single number